 Strong, upright, well-branched stems.
-A well-balanced mix of rose, white, orchid, and pink.
+A balanced mix of rose, white, orchid, and pink.
 Tender perennial in Zones 5-9.

 •Edible Flowers: Use the flower petals to garnish salads, desserts, soups, icing, and cold drinks.
 Flavor is of mild clove.
 Remove the petals from the flower base before consuming as the base can be quite bitter.

 DAYS TO GERMINATION: 7-14 days at 65-72°F (18-22°C)